Linkmail16/ReLttk-TikTok-Client-Bot/README.md

 This started as a personal project and I decided to share it.
 It's early stage - expect rough edges, and expect improvements over time.

+When will I fully add the API?
+My rooted phone was stolen.
+Once I buy a new one, I'll implement many more features, like sending audio, images, and videos, un-sending messages, calls, streak pets, profiles, feeds, music, creating groups, joining groups, editing groups, managing groups, and much more.

 ---
 # Changelog